bSchnepp/FeralBoot/README.md

 	- Support running ELF executables as kernels, ala GNU GRUB.

-	- Get it to boot a hypothetical Feral kernel (get that Hello World K8 kernel out of the ground!!!)
+	- Get it to boot a hypothetical Feral kernel
+___

+COMPLETED:

+	- Identify CPU vendor and brand

+	- Helper functions

+	- Identify UEFI vendor and version

+	- Essentially nothing

 ___

 I'm trying to rush this, so we can get to kernel programming (the fun part!)